What is Otherworld?

 The intimidation system has gone through many rewrites over the course of the game.
 In the original form, anyone could attempt to intimidate anybody and if successful, access their inventory and command them to gather resources.
 This was removed very early on.
 Characters can still see their intimidation score in their profile, and they can still attempt to intimidate animals.
 Things like masks and weapons increase your intimidation score.

 There is a special character called the wraith that can automatically teleport to the location of a recently created character and intimidate another character in the same location who has been inactive the longest.
-Currently, this system is turned off, but characters still feel cold shivers when they would have otherwise triggered the wraith.
+The system is still experimental, so itis not enabled all the time.

 In the new child character system, parents start off with dominance over the child character, allowing them to access the child's inventory, dress them up and have them gather resources.
 The child can attempt to claim independence.
 Once successful, the parent cannot restablish dominance.
 The parent can choose to break dominance early if they consider the child independent enough not to require management.